Get immigration help you can trust.

 Semi-skilled agricultural worker with existing work permit

 General farm workers and nursery and greenhouse workers may apply through this Saskatchewan Experience sub-category, if they are otherwise eligible.
-This is a highly specific sub-category; only candidates in occupations listed under NOC number 8431 (General farm workers) and 8432 (Nursery and greenhouse workers) may be eligible.
-Applicants also need:
+This is a highly specific sub-category; only candidates in the following occupations may be eligible: